 There are a few exceptions to expunction regarding files that can be preserved even after a court grants an expunction order.
 The most common exception involves a situation in which the statute of limitation on the alleged crime has not yet expired and the police have a reasonable belief that additional investigation could lead to re-arrest and prosecution.
 If they’re able to testify to this before the court, they may be granted waiver to keep certain otherwise-expunged arrest records intact to use for further investigation.

 Contact a Record Expunction Lawyer in Fort Worth Today

-Call the Hampton Law Firm today at 817-435-2909 or send us an email to request a complimentary case review.
+Call the Hampton Criminal Defense Attorneys, PLLC today at 817-435-2909 or send us an email to request a complimentary case review.
 If you need a record expunction in Fort Worth, Texas we can help you get one.
 Let us help you clear your record so that you don’t have anything to worry about during background checks going forward.